-The Payne Institute for Earth Resources at Colorado School of Mines has teamed up with Inside Energy to host Spark!
-Unpacking the Politics of Energy in Colorado at 5 p.m. on Sept.
-8 in the Ben H. Parker Student Center (1200 16th Street, Golden), Ballrooms A and B.
+The Payne Institute for Earth Resources at Colorado School of Mines teamed up with Inside Energy to host Spark!
+Unpacking the Politics of Energy in Colorado on Sept.
+8 at Mines' Ben H. Parker Student Center.

-Join the Payne Institute and Inside Energy to explore everything Colorado’s energy portfolio stands to lose, gain or change in the 2016 election.
-Journalists from Inside Energy will press a panel of experts on critical energy issues to help the public make their own decisions in November.
+The Payne Institute and Inside Energy explored everything Colorado’s energy portfolio stands to lose, gain or change in the 2016 election.
+Journalists from Inside Energy pressed a panel of experts on critical energy issues to help the public make their own decisions in November.

-“This panel covers the full spectrum of the Colorado energy landscape,” says Dr. Lange.
-“I’m excited to hear the views of my fellow panelists and share my thoughts on how Colorado could be impacted by the policies on the ballot this fall.”
+“This panel coversed a wide variety of the Colorado energy landscape,” says Dr. Lange.
+“It was exciting to hear the views of my fellow panelists and share my thoughts on how Colorado could be impacted by the policies on the ballot this fall.”

 About the Payne Institute at Colorado School of Mines